My name is Dr. Angie Ruppel and I have been a practicing veterinarian since 2003.

 Small town Wisconsin is definitely where I belong.
 I love knowing my neighbors and my clients and seeing them at the grocery store.

-Rob and I have 4 human kids-two boys and two girls.
-A set of twins in there puts them all with in 3 years of each other.
-Our furry children include an English Setter named England and some indoor/outdoor working cats.
+Rob and I have four kids-two boys and two girls.
+A set of twins in there puts them all within three years of each other.
+Our furry children include an English Setter named England and some indoor/outdoor working pet cats.